osuosl/ganeti_webmgr/docs/source/dev/developers.rst

 Units
 '''''

-Try to write modular code.
+Write modular code.
 Focus on isolating units of code that can be easily analyzed and tested.
-For sanity purposes, please try to avoid mutually recursive objects.
+For sanity purposes, please avoid mutually recursive objects.

 JSON
 ''''